KyleKing/Kitsu_Lib/README.md

 Tasks:

 - QUEUE
-  - Create database that keeps `filename,URL,timestamp` together
-    - When new URL requests are made, see if the file is already local and within an allowable timeout (expiration) before calling the API
-  - Run the scraper to download all data locally
   - Add tests to at least ~80% coverage
   - Convert data into SQL format
   - Create Dash table to filter by streaming platform, category, and rating
-- Planned
-  - Replace/override the expiration setting
-    - Write function to handle keeping local database in sync as library entries could be removed or moved between lists - would likely want to check for list changes (change number of episodes, chapters, moved to complete, etc.) and force a re-download of the relevant data
   - Start implementation of exploratory Dash app
     - Make sure relevant data is in Tidy data format - connect to the px demo app from dash_charts
     - Create custom views.
 Could be good to see distribution of scores for an anime and where my score falls
+- Planned
+  - Improve logging.
+Maybe use: `ic.format(s)`
+  - Write function to handle keeping local database in sync as library entries could be removed or moved between lists - would likely want to check for list changes (change number of episodes, chapters, moved to complete, etc.) and force a re-download of the relevant data or removal of data if removed from lists

 - Other
   - Fix dash_dev to allow for building of docs within master branch (see issue on pdoc for best practices with index.html redirect)